THE POWER OF RHETORIC

 The plague struck in 430 BCE, when Athens under siege by Sparta during the Peloponnesian War.
 In the next three years, it wiped out upward to a third of the population.
 Thucydides (historian and Athenian general) gives an eye-witness account (History of the Peloponnesian War II.47.)

-When the plague struck, Socrates was not in Athens.
-In 432 BCE, he had been posted at the battle of Potidaea as a hoplite (Symposium 291e).
-The army returned to Athens in 429 BCE.
-"We arrived yesterday evening from the army at Potidaea, and I sought with delight, after an absence of some time, my usual conversations (συνήθεις διατριβάς).
+"We arrived yesterday evening from the army at Potidaea, and I sought with delight, after an absence of some time, my customary way of life (συνήθεις διατριβάς).
 Accordingly I went into the wrestling-school of Taureas, opposite the Queen's shrine, and there I came upon quite a number of people....
 When [they heard enough about the battle], I in my turn began to inquire about affairs at home, how philosophy (φιλοσοφίας) was doing at present, and whether any of the rising young men had distinguished themselves for wisdom or beauty or both. " (Charmides 153a, 153d).)
-The Gorgias, like the Protagoras, is named after an important figure in the new sophistical movement that had become popular in 5th century BCE Athens.
+The Gorgias, like the Protagoras, is named after an important figure in the new Sophistic movement that had become popular in 5th century BCE Athens.

 The Gorgias, however, unlike the Protagoras, is much more tightly focused on the question of whether ability in rhetorical persuasion is the key to the good life and happiness.
-Moreover, in the Gorgias, Socrates breaks from his role as a questioner.
-He is no longer primarily a counterpuncher.
-Now he is much more ready to say what he thinks and to argue for his views.
+Moreover, unlike in the Protagoras, Socrates breaks from his role as a questioner.
+No longer is he primarily a counterpuncher.
+Now he is ready to say what he thinks and to argue for his views.

 A Life in the Love of Wisdom is Better

 In the Gorgias, Socrates leaves no doubt that he thinks his life in the love of wisdom is the best way to live.
-He argues that the life of rhetorical persuasion is blind, that it ignores "wisdom and truth and the best state of [the] soul," and that it endows a human being with the ability to ruin his life because he allows him to satisfy whatever desires he happens to possess.
+He argues that the life of rhetorical persuasion is blind, that it ignores "wisdom and truth and the best state of the soul," and that it endows a human being with the ability to ruin his life because it gives him an ability to satisfy whatever desires he happens to possess.

 "For you see, Callicles, our discussion is about this, and there is nothing even a man of little intelligence (νοῦν) would take more seriously: the issue of how to live one's life.
-The life you are recommending involves the manly activities of addressing the assembled people, rhetorical training (ῥητορικὴν), and the kind of political involvement you and your sort are engaged in.
-But the question is whether this is the correct way to live, or whether my life in the love of wisdom (φιλοσοφίᾳ) is better" (Gorgias 500c; cf. Republic I.344d-e).
+The life you are recommending involves the manly activities of addressing the assembled people, rhetorical training, and the kind of political involvement you and your sort are engaged in.
+But the question is whether this is the correct way to live, or whether it is my life in the love of wisdom (φιλοσοφίᾳ), and what the difference between them is" (Gorgias 500c; cf. Republic I.344d).